-Title/Position: Full Professor; Director, Urban Studies
+Title/Position: Professor and Director, Urban Studies

-Department/Faculty/Institution: The University of Miami
+Department/Faculty/Institution: Department of Geography and Regional Studies, University of Miami

 Degree(s)/School(s): PhD (Economic Geography, University of Colorado at Boulder)